Automattic/blocks-everywhere/README.md

-`patchEmoji` - set to `true` to stop twemoji from affecting the editor `iso.allowEmbeds` - List of enabled embeds `iso.blocks.allowBlocks` - List of enabled blocks
+`patchEmoji` - set to `true` to stop twemoji from affecting the editor `iso.allowEmbeds` - List of enabled embeds `iso.blocks.allowBlocks` - List of enabled blocks `iso.className` - String of classes to be assigned to the editor.
+`iso.__experimentalOnChange` - An optional callback that is triggered when the blocks are changed.
+`iso.__experimentalOnInput` - An optional callback that is triggered when text is input.
+`iso.__experimentalOnSelection` - An optional callback when a block is selected.

 ### Theme compatibility